munakima/projects/README.md

 #### :ticket: [eTickets System](./https://github.com/munakima/projects/tree/main/eTickets%20system)

+eTickets is a web application that allows users to browse movies, book tickets and manage the database.
+It is built using the following technologies:
+- EF Code First
+- Repository Pattern
+- Unit of Work Pattern
+- Services Pattern
+- Dependency Injection
+- Unit Testing

 ### 🐍 Python Projects

 This list shows a collection of my Python projects.
 Each project is a standalone application or script that demonstrates my Python coding skills and understanding of various Python libraries and frameworks.